anna-gayle/sdg-py/ASSESSMENT.md

 Aethebelle Cabatay:

+In developing the Waste Management System with Tkinter, I acknowledge its academic simplicity and the need for practical enhancements.
+Despite occasional frustrations with error messages, this experience deepened my understanding of Python.
+Adhering to my team lead's guidance, I prioritized Pythonic code and maintained focused dedication to tasks, demonstrating resourcefulness in navigating unfamiliar territory.

 Angel Anya Leona Delos Reyes:

-Disappointed that I could not appreciate Python, but that is consequence of learning a language while using it in a project.
-It is frustrating trying to understand  error messages, but it is what it is.
+I could not appreciate Python as much as I did Java, but that is consequence of learning a language while using it in a project that was done over the course of a week.
+It is frustrating trying to understand error messages when you don't know what you're doing, but it is what it is.
+I'm no chef, but I think I served up a mean spaghetti (code).

 Lenard Josh Delos Reyes:

 I did what I had to do, what my leader told me and that's all I did.
 Tried to make my code pythonic from my understanding, though I get easily distracted from other stuff but when I focus on something I don't stop.
-When things get to unknown territory i either search the internet or ask my leader.
+When things get to unknown territory I either search the internet or ask my leader.

 ### Areas for Improvement:
 - Project was a rush job.
 - Programmers held no affection towards their project.
 - Not as polished as it could've been.

-## Additional Comments:

 ...